top of page

 • Existential issues

 Please note that this is not an exhaustive list of focus areas I have previously worked with or would be willing to work with now.
 The list is simply intended to provide you with an idea of the wide range of presenting difficulties and focus areas that can be addressed in therapy.
+If you have any questions around what I work with in therapy, please do not hesitate to contact me.
+You can use the contact form at the bottom of this page, or send me an email at: anette.magnus@magnustherapy.com.

-A NOTE RISK
+A NOTE on RISK

+I conduct a thorough risk assessment as part of my initial assessment process.
+If you need immediate support with managing suicidal thoughts, please contact your GP.
 If you are currently planning to harm yourself or somebody else, please dial 999.

 bottom of page